Boudjellil

-Boudjellil (بوجليل; At Bujlil) is a commune in northern Algeria in the Béjaïa Province.
+Boudjellil (At Bujlil) is a commune in northern Algeria in the Béjaïa Province.

 Boudjellil is home to the community of Béni Mansour, where the regional Béni Mansour–Bejaïa railway connects to the Algiers–Skikda main line.

 Geography

 Location

 Boudjellil is located in the Soummam Valley, in the southern Djurdjura at the extreme southwest of the Béjaïa Province.
 The commune borders the provinces of Bouira and Bordj Bou Arreridj, and is bounded by Tazmalt to the north, Aït Rizine and Ighil Ali to the east, Ighil Ali again to the south, Chorfa, Bouïra and Ath Mansour Taourirt (Bouira Province) to the west, and finally Ouled Sidi Brahim (Bordj Bou Arreridj) to the southwest.
 It is part of the Sahel-Djurdjura valley of Little Kabylie.